Angela Constance: SNP Depute leadership bid, 2014

+Return to government (2020–)

-Minister for Drugs Policy
+Minister for Drugs Policy (2020–2023)

 In December 2020 First Minister Nicola Sturgeon sacked Joe FitzPatrick as Public Health Minister after official figures revealed that 1,264 people in Scotland had died from drugs in 2019.
 The number of deaths was three and a half times higher the figure for England and Wales and by some margin the highest in Europe.
 Sturgeon described the SNP's record on drugs as "indefensible" and Constance was given a full time ministerial portfolio with responsibility for the crisis.
 The appointment was not universally welcomed; journalist Alex Massie opined in The Times that: "It says something, mind you, about the depth of talent available to Sturgeon that... she felt compelled to hand the drugs brief to Angela Constance, a minister she had previously demoted.
 Twice."

 At the Scottish Parliament election on 6 May 2021, Constance was re-elected as MSP for Almond Valley.
 On 19 May 2021, she was re-appointed to the new government, retaining the post of Minister for Drugs Policy.

+In November 2023, Constance was appointed as the SNP's Business Convener (party chair), succeeding Kirsten Oswald.
+The Business Convener is responsible for chairing the SNP's Party Conference and the National Executive Committee; overseeing the party's management, administration and operations, as well as the coordination of election campaigns; working with the Chief Executive of Headquarters in setting priorities.

+Cabinet Secretary for Justice and Home Affairs (2023–present)

+On 29 March 2023, newly elected first minister Humza Yousaf appointed Constance as Cabinet Secretary for Justice and Home Affairs, marking a return to the Scottish cabinet for Constance following her departure from the cabinet during the third term of Nicola Sturgeon's premiership in 2018.
+Yousaf claimed he was "looking forward" to working with Constance on "delivering real, tangible improvements".

+Following her appointment, Yousaf announced that both he and Constance had "agreed an ambitious range of outcomes" in order to modernise the Scottish justice system in order to "better focus on the needs of victims while ensuring rates of offending continue to be at historic lows".
+Additionally, Yousaf encouraged Constance to protect the independence of key justice agencies of the country as well as the Judiciary of Scotland.
+Additionally, Constance was tasked with reducing the court backlog created by the government restrictions introduced to mitigate COVID-19, work with both the Scottish Police Authority and Police Scotland to deliver a sustainable budget, conduct collaboration between Police Scotland and the Scottish Fire and Rescue Service to "further drive out inefficiencies and achieve operational efficiencies", responsible for the overview and implementation of the Hate Crime and Public Order (Scotland) Act 2021, updating of the Equally Safe strategy and support the implementation of "trauma-informed knowledge" and the associated skills framework for staff in justice organisations across Scotland.

+Constance was re–appointed Cabinet Secretary for Justice and Home Affairs by new first minister John Swinney in May 2024.